kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 If the assertion succeeds, `wait` returns the result of the given Recipe  - i.e. the same output as [`plan.request`][request] or [`plan.exec`][exec].

 This instruction is best used for asserting the system has reached a desired state, e.g. in testing.
-To wait until a service is ready, you are better off using automatic port availability waiting via [`PortSpec.wait`][starlark-types-port-spec] or [`ServiceConfig.ready_conditions`][starlark-types-update-service-config], as these will short-circuit a parallel [`add_services`][add-services] call if they fail.
+To wait until a service is ready, you are better off using automatic port availability waiting via [`PortSpec.wait`][starlark-types-port-spec] or [`ServiceConfig.ready_conditions`][ready-condition], as these will short-circuit a parallel [`add_services`][add-services] call if they fail.

 To learn more about the accepted recipe types, please see [`ExecRecipe`][starlark-types-exec-recipe], [`GetHttpRequestRecipe`][starlark-types-get-http-recipe] or [`PostHttpRequestRecipe`][starlark-types-post-http-recipe].